Duke of Sussex: First creation, 1801

 The title of Duke of Sussex was first conferred on 24 November 1801 upon Prince Augustus Frederick, the sixth son of King George III.
 He was made Baron Arklow and Earl of Inverness at the same time, also in the Peerage of the United Kingdom.
 The title became extinct upon the Prince's death in 1843.

 Although the Prince was survived by a son and daughter by Lady Augusta Murray, their marriage (purportedly solemnized at St George's Hanover Square Church, Westminster, in 1793) had been annulled for lack of royal permission under the Royal Marriages Act 1772, rendering the children illegitimate under English law and unable to inherit titles from their father.
 Both children by the annulled marriage died childless, rendering the issue of their inheritance moot.

 On 2 May 1831, the Prince married a second time (and again in contravention of the Royal Marriages Act 1772) to Lady Cecilia Gore at Great Cumberland Place, London.
 They had no children.
 On 30 March 1840, she was given the title of Duchess of Inverness in her own right by Queen Victoria.

 Second creation, 2018

-In 2018, the dukedom of Sussex was recreated and granted to Prince Harry, the grandson of Queen Elizabeth II and 5th great-grandnephew of the previous duke, to mark the occasion of his wedding to Meghan Markle on 19 May 2018, who thereby became the first ever Duchess of Sussex.
-On his wedding day, it was announced that he would become Duke of Sussex in England, with the subsidiary titles of Earl of Dumbarton in Scotland and Baron Kilkeel in Northern Ireland.
+In 2018, the dukedom of Sussex was recreated and granted to Prince Harry, the grandson of Queen Elizabeth II and 5th great-grandnephew of the previous duke, to mark the occasion of his wedding.
+He married Meghan Markle on 19 May 2018; it was announced that day that he would become Duke of Sussex in England, with the subsidiary titles of Earl of Dumbarton in Scotland and Baron Kilkeel in Northern Ireland; Meghan Markle thereby became the first Duchess of Sussex.
 In 2019, an heir to the dukedom and the other titles, Prince Archie of Sussex, was born.